Haiiah/gonzmg88.github.io/_posts/2017-10-24-NystromRBFNN.md

 \end{aligned}
 $$

-We will further develop _similar to $\mathcal{GP}$ approach_ in the fully Bayesian approach section.
+We will further develop the _similar to $\mathcal{GP}$ approach_ in the fully Bayesian approach section.
 However first we will consider the maximum a posteriori (MAP) approach which, we''ll see, it is equivalent to the empirical risk minimization approach.

 #### MAP approach
 The *"less Bayesian approach"* would be to compute the maximum a posteriori estimate of $p(\alpha \mid y,X)$ and then use such value ($\alpha_{MAP}$) to compute predictions: $y^* = K_{*,u}\alpha_{MAP}$.
 This is the approach which is equivalent to the empirical risk minimization approach exposed above (if we use $A=K_{uu}^{-1}$):